patrickbucher/docs/agile/clean-agile.md

 However, a more elaborate design can help to handle more complex requirements, so a tradeoff between complexity in requirements and appropriate design must be found in order to achieve the goal of simple design.

+## Pair Programming

+The practice of _Pair Programming_ or _Pairing_ is the act of two programmers working together on a single programming problem by sharing their keyboard and screen—physically by sitting at the same desk, or virtually using screen sharing software.

+Pairing is optional and intermittent: Some of the time you pair, then you program alone again.
+Whether or not to pair is an individual and team decision—not the manager's!

+The two programmers can take on different roles when pairing: one is the _driver_ with keyboard and mouse, following the directions of the _navigator_, giving recommendations and hints.
+The technique _Ping-Pong_ consists of one programmer writing a test, and the other programmer making it pass.
+Those roles can be switched frequently.

+Pairing is neither mandated nor scheduled, but done spontaneously.
+Pairs are short-lived and dissolve after a session of 30 minutes up to a full working day.

+The ultimate goal of pairing is sharing knowledge.
+This is achieved especially if seniors pair up with juniors.
+At first glance, pairing looks inefficient and
+costly: certainly, two programmers behind a single screen and keyboard cannot write as much code as if they'd have their own workstation.
+However, pairing not only distributes knowledge, it also reduces errors, improves the design, and strengthens collaboration within the team.
+In general, managers like to see their people collaborating and sharing knowledge, and won't complain about pairing.

+Pairing is not only useful for writing new, but also for reviewing existing code.
+It's also not strictly limited to two programmers, but called "mob programming" when done by three or more individuals.

+As with testing, refactoring, and designing, _do not ask for permission_ to pair.
+This is the programmer's domain, and the programmer is the expert.

+To sum up: The technical practices introduced in ths chapter are at the very core of Agile.
+With Agile, it's possible to make a big mess in a hurry, if you ignore these technical practices.